Traditional term loans involve borrowing capital & repaying over a fixed period of time with interest.

 So if the prime rate is at 3.5% and your lenders adds 2% as your variable rate, then your interest rate for that payment would be 5.5%.

 If the prime rate were to increase, your interest rate would also increase correspondingly.

 Make sure you are financially prepared for such fluctuations when choosing a variable rate for your business term loan.

-Small business lending from banks is down 20% since the 2008 financial crisis, so it’s vital that you make your application as strong as possible in order to qualify for funding.
+Small business lending from banks is down 20% since the 2008 financial crisis, so it’s vital that you make your profile as strong as possible in order to qualify for funding.

-Whether you’re looking for a traditional bank loan or an alternative lender, there are several steps you can take to ensure your loan application is strong.
+Whether you’re looking for a traditional bank loan or an alternative lender, there are several steps you can take.

-GENIUS TIP: You don’t necessarily have to be profitable yet in order to qualify for a term loan, so don’t let this discourage you from applying.
+GENIUS TIP: You don’t necessarily have to be profitable yet in order to qualify for a term loan, so don’t let this discourage you from trying.